jenden/intro-to-git/INSTRUCTIONS.md

 That's all done.
-Let's check the status of our git repository:
+Let's check the status of our Git repository:

 ```bash
 $ git status